Learn more about our Book with Confidence and Travel Updates.

 Please note: On Saturdays, the synagogue is not available for visits and will be replaced by the Jewish Historical Museum.The Hollandsche Schouwburg will temporarily close its doors for renovation from June 2020 and is expected to re-open in September 2022.
 During this period, groups will visit the Jewish Historical Museum.

-Embark on a walking tour of Nijmegen, the oldest city in the Netherlands
+Enjoy a walking tour of Nijmegen, the oldest city in the Netherlands

-Explore Cologne on a walking tour and taste some distinctive Kölsch beer
+Explore Cologne and sample its distinctive beer

 Meet the “count” of Reichsburg Castle, sip some wine, soak up the scenery